 Applicants may request advance credit for courses in the college catalog by providing proof that the material described has already been mastered.
 The normal way in which this can be done is by examination.
-The college will accept most General Examination and most Subject Matter Examinations of the College Level Examination Program.
+The college will accept many of the General Examination and many of the Subject Matter Examinations of the College Level Examination Program.
 All CLEP examinations must be taken prior to the start of the student's third semester at Benedictine College.
 A maximum of 28 hours will be accepted through CLEP examination.